dakbar/dakbar.github.io/index.md

 layout: default
 ---

-# I am Daniyal Akbar — an engineer focused on cybersecurity, Python, and IoT systems.
+# I am a passionate cybersecurity, Python, and IoT systems engineer.

 ## What I Do